 What’s different about WorkplacePsychology.Net?

 - Coverage of the world of work (the workplace and workers) from a scholarly perspective.
-The references cited are from well-respected sources (e.g., I-O and OHP textbooks and academic journals, as well as highly-regarded business websites like the Harvard Business Review and Wall Street Journal).
+The references cited are from reputable sources (e.g., textbooks, academic journals, and websites like Harvard Business Review and Wall Street Journal).

 - Information is presented in a clear, concise, and easy-to-understand manner.
-A major challenge for psychology is that information is often packaged in academic jargon and is delivered to the audience in a long-winded, complicated, and/or boring manner.
-This results in messages that are confusing or difficult for laypeople (i.e. those without specialized knowledge of a particular topic, such as psychology) to comprehend.
-I’ll do my best to avoid these mistakes on this site.
+A major flaw of industrial/organizational psychology is that information is often packaged in academic jargon and is delivered to the audience in a long-winded, complicated, and/or boring manner.
+I’ll do my best to avoid those same mistakes on this site.

 National Research Council.
 (1999).
 The changing nature of work: Implications for occupational analysis.
 Washington, DC: National Academies Press.